AlexanderCNView/carnd-advanced-lane-lines-1/README.md

 ### Camera Calibration

-The code for this step is contained in `calibration.py`.
+The code for this step is contained in `calibrate()`.
 OpenCV provides a nice function that calibrates a camera given a chessboard corners.
 All we define is the number of rows and columns for the chessboard corners.
 Using the provided OpenCV calibration function, we get the distortion correction matrix.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
 ![alt text](./output_images/checkbox.png)

 ### Pipeline